 Leadership and practices of the missional church in the contemporary United States.
 Transforming leaders and congregations from internal to external focus; from developing programs to forming missional leaders; from church-based to communityengaged practices.
-2 credit hours Fall 2013 (as # CM-245) S. Marullo Fall 2016 S. Marullo
+2 credit hours Fall 2018 S. Marullo